-Bitcoin was originally created as an alternative, decentralized payment method.
-Unlike international bank transfers at the time, it was low-cost and almost instantaneous.
-An added benefit for merchants (less so for users) was that it was irreversible, removing the threat of expensive charge-backs.
+Satoshi Nakamoto originally created bitcoin as an alternative, decentralized payment method.
+Unlike international bank transfers, it was low-cost and almost instantaneous.

 You’ve probably heard that bitcoin and cryptocurrencies and all the hype around them as being the “future of finance.”
 The primary philosophy behind Bitcoin was to create an electronic payment system that would not rely on a third party or central authority for confirmation, settlement or issuance.